Dido's Lament

 It is included in many classical music textbooks to illustrate the descending chromatic fourth (passus duriusculus) in the ground bass.
-The conductor Leopold Stokowski wrote a transcription of the piece for symphony orchestra.
-This is played annually in London by the massed bands of the Guards Division at the Cenotaph remembrance parade in Whitehall on Remembrance Sunday, the Sunday nearest to 11 November (Armistice Day).
+A version is played annually in London by the massed bands of the Guards Division at the Cenotaph remembrance parade in Whitehall on Remembrance Sunday, the Sunday nearest to 11 November (Armistice Day).

 The Aeneid

 The text, as well as Purcell's opera, is based on the Aeneid, the Roman epic poem by Virgil about the Trojan warrior Aeneas, travelling to Italy from the fallen Troy in order to settle there and secure his son Ascanius's lineage.
 Their ship is blown off course from Sicily, and they land on the shore of North Africa in Carthage, a town newly settled by refugees from Tyre.
 Aeneas falls in love with their queen, Dido, but dutifully departs for Italy, leaving her.
 Distraught at his betrayal, she orders a pyre to be built and set ablaze so that Aeneas will see from his ship that she has killed herself.
 She sings the lament before stabbing herself as Aeneas sails on.